properhorse/grainfather_process/README.md

 Fermenting:
 -----------

- - 21 days in fermenter bucket if 2nd fermentation is in bottles.
+ - 21 (not 14) days in fermenter bucket if 2nd fermentation is in bottles, according to David Heath.
- - Add hops after the first 2-3 days.
+ - Add hops only after the first 2-3 days.